-What to do in Tawau?
+What are the best activities in Tawau?
 Well, for sure, hiking in the Borneo rainforest: Tawau Hills Park is Sabah’s southernmost forest reserve, situated about 20km north of Tawau town, a place you should not miss on any Borneo itinerary.
-It’s still an offbeat destination that few travelers to Sabah visit — likewise, you should check our guides to a Borneo orangutan spotting tour at Bukit Piton and the amazing Sungai Kapur river safari in Lahad Datu.
+It’s still an offbeat destination that few travelers visit beyond Sabah’s main attractions — likewise, you should check our guides to a Borneo orangutan spotting tour at Bukit Piton and the amazing Sungai Kapur river safari in Lahad Datu.
 Don’t forget our suggestions for 7 best alternative tours in Sabah that avoid the tourist hordes, and this list of some well-known and really offbeat greatest Borneo beaches.

 As mentioned, Tawau is not as popular as other Malaysian destinations, both in Sabah, or the Peninsula (check our guides on diving in Pulau Tenggol and cycling from Kuala Lumpur to Penang), and at first, most visitors don’t think there are many things to do Tawau.
-It’s a real pity though, because Tawau Hills Park is easily accessible and has a rich amount of wildlife, including dozens of species of Bornean frogs and insects, many different hornbills — we saw giant and rhinoceros hornbills fly right above the football field at the park’s headquarters — civet cats, gibbons, the rare red leaf monkeys, and the elusive clouded leopard.
+It’s a real pity though because Tawau Hills National Park is great: easily accessible, with a rich amount of wildlife, including dozens of species of Bornean frogs and insects, many different hornbills — we saw them fly right above the football field at the park’s headquarters — civet cats, gibbons, the rare red leaf monkeys, and the elusive clouded leopard.

 Of course, as with any wildlife, there’s no guaranteed chance to see anything here.
-But the lack of visitors, coupled with the natural beauty of this large reserve that encompasses three peaks, Mount Lucia, Mount Magdalena and Mount Maria, makes Tawau Hills Park a real must visit destination in southern Sabah.
+But the lack of visitors, coupled with the natural beauty of this large reserve that encompasses three peaks, Mount Lucia, Mount Magdalena and Mount Maria, makes Tawau Hills National Park a real must-visit destination in southern Sabah.

 What is the Best way to reach Tawau Hills National Park?